In today’s crowded online marketplace, there’s even less tolerance for sloppy, low-quality websites than there used to be.

 4. Typography

-- Font: variations within the typeface, like Lexend Thin and Lexend Semi Bold
+- Font: the specific style within a family (e.g., Lexend Thin vs. Lexend Semi Bold)

-- Tracking: the overall loosening or tightening of the text
+- Tracking: overall letter-spacing across a range of text

 5. Readability

-Tools like Hemingway, Grammarly, and Ginger Writing Assistant can help you get there.
+Tools like Hemingway, Grammarly, and Ginger Writing Assistant can help you simplify without dumbing things down.

 6. Scannability